 - The student will be responsible to adhere to both the graduate and undergraduate student handbooks and academic calendars for both programs during their senior year.

 - All 4+1 students are required to complete a registered formal internship prior to the start of their first matriculated semester of graduate school.
-The internship must be approved by the dean of adult and graduate studies.
+The internship must be approved by the department of graduate studies.
 Internships may be completed as either undergraduate or graduate course credits.
 Failure to complete an approved internship will result in the inability to matriculate into the graduate program.

 - Freshman through junior years – students work directly with their undergraduate academic advisors to develop a plan to include the 4+1 program into their program plan.
 Note that senior 4+1 students remain with their undergraduate advisor until undergraduate degree requirements are completed.

 - The spring semester of a student’s junior year the student completes the online graduate application and begins the process for 4+1 provisional admission to the graduate program.
 The student submits all qualifying documents to the Admissions office which include:

 - Writing sample (10 page minimum)